Research Environment and Ethics

 Responsibility for commitment to these principles lies with the University as an employer, external organisations involved in our research such as funders, and individual researchers.
 The University promotes an organisational culture in which the highest standards of personal conduct are encouraged and expected, and ensures that research integrity is embedded in the research environment through leadership and supporting infrastructure.
 The University takes appropriate actions, in line with the relevant policies, in instances where there are allegations or discoveries of research misconduct or fraud.

-Anyone who has any concerns or wishes to raise any issues in relation to research and its integrity at the University should contact the University Registrar.
+Anyone who has any concerns or wishes to raise any issues in relation to research and its integrity at the University should contact the University Secretary.
 Further information can be found in the Public Interest Disclosure Policy.